 - What has the Greater Manchester Digital response to Covid-19 been like?

 The Covid-19 pandemic is affecting all areas of life in many and substantial ways, the portfolio have been working hard to identifying ways digital technologies can be used to improve people’s lives across Greater Manchester.
-This has not only included new innovations but assessing the possibility of bringing forward priorities identified in the Digital Blueprint.
+This has not only included new innovations but assessing the possibility of bringing forward priorities identified in the Digital Blueprint (opens new page).